NASP School Psychologist of the Year

 Practicing school psychologists who spend the majority of their time (80 percent) providing direct services to students, teachers, and parents in school settings.
-Examples of “majority of the time (80 percent)” could include 4/5 days spent as a practitioner vs. 1/5 days in another role (administrator, trainer, ghost writer, etc.) or if your practice has been for 20 years so far, 16 years should be as a practicing school psychologist.
-A candidate who has retired during the 2013–2014 school year may be nominated.
-Trainers, researchers or administrators are not eligible for this award.
+Examples of “majority of the time (80 percent)” could include 4/5 days spent as a practitioner vs. 1/5 days in another role (administrator, trainer, grant writer, etc.) or if your practice has been for 20 years so far, 16 years should be as a practicing school psychologist.
+A candidate who has retired during the 2014-15 school year may be nominated.
+Trainers, researchers, or administrators are not eligible for this award.
 The NCSP is desirable.

 - Provides school psychological services in line with current NASP practice standards.

 - Earns respect of others.

 - Demonstrates ethical and professional behavior, as defined by NASP standards and ethics documents.

 - Has membership and/or leadership in local, state & national professional associations.

 Nomination materials should be in a 10- or 12-point font for easy reading by the reviewers.